 In 1997 I joined the National Skate Patrol here in Chicago.
 Among other things we give free basic stopping lessons on the lakefront path during the summer months.

-In 2000 I was certified as a Level I instructor by the Instructor Certification Program which is associated with the International Inline Skating Association.
+In 2000 I was certified as a Level I instructor by the Instructor Certification Program which was associated with the International Inline Skating Association.
+Now it is the Skate Instructors Association.

 About my lessons